 WoW: Manoobie, Bbubbles

 Hero Academy: alexlayne

-Alisha is a grad student at Purdue pursuing her MFA in Creative Writing.
-Her all-time favorite games include the Civilization series, Dead Rising (the first!), the Left 4 Dead series, Portal, and a handful of classic console titles she sometimes disappears with in fits of nostalgia.
+Alisha received her MFA in Creative Writing from Purdue in May 2014 and continues to teach in the English department as a lecturer.
+Her all-time favorite games include Dishonored, the Civilization series, Dead Rising (the first!), the Left 4 Dead series, Portal, and a handful of classic console titles she sometimes disappears with in fits of nostalgia.
 In the before-time, she has written about games and gaming culture for the Joystiq network, Tiny Cartridge, and other sites, though these days, she primarily concentrates on her novel-in-progress and a bevy of troublingly unfinished short stories.
 She and her husband have two lovely children, a dog, a cat, and three angry hermit crabs.

 Sarah is currently an undergraduate student at Purdue University double-majoring in Creative Writing and Professional Writing.
 She doesn’t like picking favorites but she has a strong attachment for Mirror’s Edge, the Mass Effect series, the Bioshock series, and Okami, just to name a few.
 She is a newcomer to games journalism but plans on pursuing a writing career in the games industry after graduation.
 When not gaming, she procrastinates on getting any fiction writing done and daydreams that she has super powers.